 Upon questioning the students about their chosen narratives about a patient’s disease process, a standard answer is that they do not want to hurt their feelings.
 They do not want to make the patient feel embarrassed or inadequate about themselves.
 They choose to minimize the condition to boost the patient’s confidence in these cases.

 Using words such as “a little bit” or “I am just” teaches our patients that what we do for them is not that important.
-It teaches them that we are just tooth cleaners that like to lecture them about flossing.
+It teaches them that we are just tooth cleaners who like to lecture them about flossing.
 It teaches the rest of the dental team, including the dentist, that my services are not valuable.
-We are all highly educated clinicians who have extensive knowledge of the oral cavity and all of the human systems.
+We are all highly educated clinicians with extensive knowledge of the oral cavity and all of the human systems.

 Yet, we continue to sabotage our treatment recommendations with words like “just” and “little.”
-When we say “a cleaning” at the morning huddle when we perform a quadrant of non-surgical periodontal therapy on a heavy accretion patient, we discredit our work.
-This tells our coworkers that we provide a cleaning service ‒ not a medically necessary treatment (in which you spent two years training) ‒ for the patient’s overall health.
+We discredit our work when we say “a cleaning” at the morning huddle when we perform a quadrant of non-surgical periodontal therapy on a heavy accretion patient.
+This tells our coworkers that we provide a cleaning service ‒ not a medically necessary treatment (in which you spent at least two years training) ‒ for the patient’s overall health.

 As health care professionals, it is time we start owning confident and courageous language when speaking to patients and team members.